 This is an introductory clinical course designed to provide a beginning level of education and experience in the implementation of direct client care.
 Emphasis is placed on the provision of basic care to adult clients and families in structured health care settings.
 Opportunities are provided for the application of theory, concepts and skills being acquired.
 Prerequisites: ENGL 1301, BIOL 2401, BIOL 2402, BIOL 2420, RNSG 1215.
-Corequisites: RNSG 1209, RNSG 1205.
+TSI Math 350 or equivalent developmental course.
+Co-requisites: RNSG 1209, RNSG 1205.
 Prerequisites or co-requisites: PSYC 2301, HPRS 1206.

 RNSG 1262.
 CLINICAL III (LECTURE 0, EXT 6).
 CREDIT 2.
 (8-WEEK COURSE/6 WEEKS WHEN TAKEN IN SUMMER).
-WECM.

 This clinical course addresses the nursing care of the child and family from birth through adolescence in multiple settings.
 Opportunities are provided for the application of theory, concepts and skills being acquired.
-Prerequisites: RNSG 1301, RNSG 1441, RNSG 1361, PSYC 2314, PHED 1107.
+Prerequisites: RNSG 1301, RNSG 1441, RNSG 1361, PSYC 2314, PHED 1164.
 Corequisites: RNSG 2201, RNSG 1146.